 Many fans will know him from the iconic Back to the Future, where he played three generations of Biff men in several different varieties from 1950s, to 2015, to 1800s.

 He's responsible for a lot more than the love-to-hate villain of Robert Zemeckis's classic movie: he revolutionised the fast food industry.
 While talking about his earlier career in commercials before he made it as a huge star, starred in a commercial as a thirty and hungry construction worker who magically has a biscuit pop into his hands for lunch.
 Next time, you go to Wendys or Burger King, all hail Tom Wilson.

-The panel started out with Wilson giving the audience a stand-up routine instead of a normal or standard introduction of credits and how-are-yous.
-Singing a song and talking about his career, he told a lot of stories about acting, and mostly, the questions he often gets in panels.
-Wilson had everyone in stitches If you never believed in positive vibes, a Tom Wilson panel will do the trick.
-It's really no wonder that he looks exactly like Biff in 1988 sporting a helmet of grey hair.
+The panel started with Wilson giving the audience a stand-up routine instead of a normal or standard introduction of credits and how-are-yous.
+Singing a song and talking about his career, he told stories about acting, and mostly, the questions he often gets in panels to cut everything to the chase.
+Wilson had everyone in stitches.
+If you never believed in positive vibes, a Tom Wilson panel will do the trick.
+It's no wonder he looks exactly like Biff in 1988, just sporting a helmet of grey hair.